Data & Transparency

 We don’t know.
 While the Court’s data system is capable of producing this data, it is not routinely aggregated or made public.
 The one year that this data was publicly available (2009) indicated only 11% of cases charged in court ended in a delinquency adjudication.

 We don’t know.
 Sentencing children as if they were adults is a profoundly serious decision with potentially devastating consequences, but there is no way to know how often this is happening, or whether it is happening fairly or appropriately.
 While the courts are capable of producing this data, they either choose not to do so, or not to share it if they do.

 Are young people and public safety better off through young people’s system involvement?

 We don’t know.
 National research shows that system involvement tends to worsen outcomes.
 Massachusetts does not track education, housing, health and recidivism data for the 93% of youth who enter our Juvenile Court system but are never formally committed to DYS custody.

-While 46 other states have been able to comply with federal law requiring the collection of data on race and ethnicity at each decision point in the juvenile justice system, Massachusetts is failing to collect this data risking the loss of federal grants which can fund important prevention and intervention programs.
+While 46 other states currently comply with federal law requiring the collection of data on race and ethnicity at each decision point in the juvenile justice system, Massachusetts does not.
+Failure to collect this data risks the loss of federal grants which can fund important prevention and intervention programs.